- Free plan available

 - Syncing Issues: Several users reported calendar de-sync, where either employees or customers could not see some appointments.
 This doesn’t appear to happen as often as it used to, however.

 There are literally hundreds, if not thousands, of enthusiastic reviews for ScheduleOnce scattered in various sources, from Google App Marketplace to Twitter.
 A small business CEO writing on Geekwire, for example, claims he “can’t live without” ScheduleOnce in his daily life.
 A Twitter user writes, “This is one of those ‘OMG’ apps,” while another tweets, “If you are a busy person and you aren’t using @ScheduleOnce you are making a huge mistake.”
 “It’s what I like to call a ‘gamechanger,’ ” writes a Google App reviewer.
 So what do these users getting so excited about?

-ScheduleOnce has a patent-pending method for ensuring absolute scheduling accuracy across any combination of time zones and daylight saving changes.
+- Accurate Time Zone Support: ScheduleOnce provides easy scheduling accuracy across any combination of time zones and daylight saving changes.
 You can rest assured that all attendees receive the correct time, anytime in the year and anywhere on the globe.

 - Easy To Use For Clients: One user writes that his clients are very responsive to the email links, while others note that they receive positive feedback from their customers and meeting invitees.
-A business owner theorizes that “a well-displayed timetable stimulate the use of the system by clients and by staff.”
+A business owner theorizes that “a well-displayed timetable stimulates the use of the system by clients and by staff.”
 Another reviewer called the interface “dead-simple.”

 - Powerful Back-End System: One tech-savvy ScheduleOnce user praised ScheduleOnce’s capabilities and described a long-term history with the company.
 Mozilla add-on reviewer praised: “In my point of view ScheduleOnce is the most powerful, friendly and functional add-on for Gmail on earth, thanks for make it [sic].”